Dog Friendly Belfast

 - Have dog bowls available for water and food.

-- Dog food available to buy on premises.
+- Have dog food available to buy.